suzumiyakaede/Office-Tool-docs/docs/start/download.md

 - with vlmcs: Includes vlmcs component, it may be detected as a virus.
 - Normal: Only Office Tool Plus and base component.

-> We recommand you to download Office Tool Plus with runtime.
+> We recommend you to download Office Tool Plus with runtime.

 ## Unpack